lastnameswayne/mininearestneighbors/README.md

 # mininearestneighbors

+# TODO

+## Try to add a metadata generic type
+## Benchmarking
+## Advanced neighbor selector described in paper
+## Look into parallelization, try to learn some leader / follower/ replication stuff (for fun not actually useful for this)

 ### Searching for my favorite long sleeves measurements chest 63, length 73, shoulder 55 sleeve length 67
 - item 0: 14067131S